Frequently asked questions has been saved

 Every applicant must fall under one and only one industry to participate.

 For more information about the industries click here.

 How is the Fast 50 ranking and revenue growth calculated?

 Award winners are determined based on the fiscal year percentage revenue growth over a defined period.
-Because the programme ranks companies based on fiscal year revenues, it is an indication of past growth.
+Because the program ranks companies based on fiscal year revenues, it is an indication of past growth.
 It does not take into account current performance or profitability.

 For the 2021 edition, companies are ranked based on fiscal year revenue growth from 2017 to 2020.
 The percentage revenue growth is calculated by subtracting the year one revenue from the year four revenue, divided by the year one revenue.

 Are revenues published?

 No. The Fast 50 program will disclose percentage revenue growth but will not disclose current and base-year revenue amounts.
 Participants will be required to provide revenue proof to Deloitte.

 How many years has the Fast 50 been running?